vyshak-git/VSD-SoC-Design-Workshop/README.md

 ```bash
 set ::env(CTS_CLK_BUFFER_LIST) [lreplace $::env(CTS_CLK_BUFFER_LIST) 0 0]
 ```
 Once we do this we have to run the cts again and create another db just like before and then perform STA.
-After replacing the following are the results.
+After replacing the following are the results. <br>
 ![Screenshot from 2024-05-07 20-45-35](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/3a866a37-175f-4301-a596-6a58809d5ed8)
 ![Screenshot from 2024-05-07 20-45-41](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/a3842740-7dcf-438b-908a-4b48d7ace9c4)